haddocking/disvis/README.md

 \<distance-restraints-file\> is a text-file containing the distance restraints in the following format

-     <chainid 1> <resid 1> <atomname 1> <chainid 2> <resid 2> <atomname 2> <distance>
+     <chainid 1> <resid 1> <atomname 1> <chainid 2> <resid 2> <atomname 2> <mindis> <maxdis>

 As an example

-    A 18 CA A 20 CA 20.0
+    A 18 CA F 27 CB 10.0 20.0

-This puts a 20A distance restraint between the CA-atom of residue 18 of chain A of pdb1 and the CA-atom of residue 20 of chain A of pdb2.
+This puts a distance restraint between the CA-atom of residue 18 of chain A of pdb1 and the CB-atom of residue 27 of chain F of pdb2 that should be longer than or equal to 10A and smaller than or equal to 20A.

 *disvis* outputs a file *accessible_interaction_space.mrc* and prints the number of accessible complexes per number of consistent distance restraints.